 Lori Piccolo, M. Ed

 Lori is thrilled to be “back home” at ISU and part of the ITRC team.
 She looks forward to supporting faculty to develop student-centered online courses and upgrade their existing courses.
 Lori is passionate about matching the best technology needed to deliver optimum learning outcomes and create rich memorable learning experiences for students.

 Before joining the ITRC, Lori taught Art and Technology in high school and worked in the Ed-Tech corporate sector as an educational consultant, instructional designer, and customer relationship manager.
 Lori has a B.A in Journalism, and an M. Ed in Instructional Technology from Idaho State University.

-Lance Roe is an Instructional Technologist who manages the front lab and student employees.
+Lance Roe is an Instructional Technologist who partners with faculty to design Quality+ courses.
 He assists faculty with Moodle and other elearning technology.
-Lance can answer questions on using Zoom for web conferencing and provide training on eISU Online Proctoring.
+Lance can answer questions on using Zoom for web conferencing and provide training on Online Proctoring.
 He enjoys learning about new technology and helping faculty leverage technology in their teaching and learning environments.

 Lance worked as a student employee at the ITRC assisting faculty before being hired as an Instructional Technologist.
-He holds a bachelors in workplace training and leadership from Idaho State University and is working towards a masters degree in Instructional Design and Technology.
+He holds a B.A. in Workplace Training and Leadership from Idaho State University and is working towards a Master's Degree in Instructional Design and Technology.